touying-typ/touying/src/utils.typ

   alternatives-match(self: self, subslides.zip(contents), ..kwargs.named())
 }

+/// You can use this function if you want to have one piece of content that changes only slightly depending of what "case" of subslides you are in.
+///
+/// #example(```
+/// #alternatives-cases(("1, 3", "2"), case => [
+///   #set text(fill: teal) if case == 1
+///   Some text
+/// ])
+/// ```)
+///
+/// - `cases` is an array of strings that specify the subslides for each case.
+///
+/// - `fn` is a function that maps the case to content.
+The argument `case` is the index of the cases array you input.
 #let alternatives-cases(self: none, cases, fn, ..kwargs) = {
   let idcs = range(cases.len())
   let contents = idcs.map(fn)